fbaew/weather/README.md

 - forecasts
 - current and historical conditions

+Eventually, we will have some kind of web frontend to show us all the pretty pictures.

 Currently, we have
 - radar.py : get the day's radar images for Strathmore weather radar
 - satellite.py : get the day's satellite images.